34. In Love With Spring: My Novel Online

 “The difference is, I would have.”

-He was still covering his eyes, and had not even looked at her.
-If she hadn’t been so mad, she would have been amused.
-And the award for the most dramatic performance by an actor goes to...
+He was still covering his eyes.
+If she hadn’t been so mad, she would have been amused at his theatrics.
 “Think about what it’s been like for me.
 Always playing by your rules.
 Only seeing you if you felt like it.
 Only doing what you wanted to do.”

-“You never let your father know how much you loved him.
-Now you’re afraid he might die without you being able to say it.
-Well I’m giving you the chance right now to tell me!”
+“You never let your father know how much you loved him, and you’re afraid he might die without you being able to say it.
+Well I’m giving you the chance right now to tell me.”

 He let out a snort.
 “If you think I’m going to tell you I love you after what happened, you’re out of your fucking mind, Jules.”